A day in the life of an RGS boarder

 Tuesdays is a social night with the girls, on Wednesday we do either dodgeball or football and many other sports, on Thursday we have water polo.
 After the activity we all chill out and then get ready for bed, we have supper straight after the activity.

 This is just ONE week of boarding at Ripon Grammar School.
 Boarding at Ripon Grammar School is great, welcoming and a place of comfort."
-(QUOTE FROM A MALE BOARDING STUDENT)
+(Male boarding student)

 Click on this video, below, to enjoy a stroll around the charming little city of Ripon, with its lovely independent shops, cafes and restaurants, a bustling market, parks, museums, river and canal-side walks and its magnificent cathedral.